QuantEcon/lecture-source-py/source/rst/arma.rst

     X_t = \phi X_{t-1} + \epsilon_t + \theta \epsilon_{t-1}

-The two numerical packages most useful for working with ARMA models are ``scipy.signal`` and ``numpy.fft``
+The two numerical packages most useful for working with ARMA models are ``scipy.signal`` and ``numpy.fft``.

-The package ``scipy.signal`` expects the parameters to be passed into its functions in a manner consistent with the alternative ARMA notation :eq:`arma_lag1`
+The package ``scipy.signal`` expects the parameters to be passed into its functions in a manner consistent with the alternative ARMA notation :eq:`arma_lag1`.

 For example, the impulse response sequence :math:`\{\psi_t\}` discussed above can be obtained using ``scipy.signal.dimpulse``, and the function call should be of the form